kbatyuk/whoi-repo/README.md

 # whoi-repo
-SWC at WHOI
+SOFTWARE CARPENTRY at WHOI

-by Kirill Batyuk
+Here is some new text.